Angels in the Outfield (1994 film): Reception

+Angels in the Outfield generally earned mixed reviews from critics upon release.
 The film has a rating of 31% on Rotten Tomatoes based on 29 reviews, with an average rating of 4.5/10.
 The site's consensus reads: "A queasy mishmash of poignant drama and slapstick fantasy, Angels in the Outfield strikes out as worthy family entertainment".
 On Metacritic, the film holds a weighted average score of 44 out of 100, based on 23 reviews, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 Box office

 The film opened at #4 at the North American box office, making $8.9 million USD in its opening weekend.
 It went on to gross $50.2 million at the box office domestically.